 Go with me here for a minute because I want to paint you a picture.
 You've decided to break out your smoker and smoke a cut of meat, like smoked ribs or smoked chicken.
 You've cleared your day and you're going to be monitoring your smoker in preparation for a delicious meal.
 Your day is planned and your agenda is set.

 But what are you going to serve with your smoked meat?
-Have you thought about what side dishes you're going to serve?
-Do you really want to heat up your house by making side dishes on the stove or in the oven?
+While you can serve some classic side dishes like these smoked baked beans, this simple potato salad recipe and this grilled corn on the cob, have you thought about smoking some side dishes instead of making side dishes on the stove or in the oven?

 Queue the Garlic and Herb Smoked Potatoes!
 Ah...what an amazing smoker recipe!
 While I love a good recipe for crock pot potatoes, smoked potatoes are incredibly delicious!
 Smoking potatoes is a great side dish to enjoy!
 Your smoker is already prepped.
 You're already smoking meat.
 There is PLENTY of room in that smoker...so why not smoke yourself some side dishes?
 I mean, it's a BRILLIANT concept...and super convenient, am I right?